offbyfour/Motor_Axial_Flux/README.md

 <img src="https://github.com/offbyfour/DC_Supply_5p5kW/assets/124545095/4eff57e3-ac06-48fe-8114-b59e78c0e51f" width="475" height="125" />

-Right now this project is in the research stage.
+Right now this project is in the design/simulation stage.
 If you would like to contribute in any way feel free to create an issue or pull request.